jvehent/haproxy-aws/README.rst

 	# Enable tracking of src IP in the stick-table
 	tcp-request content track-sc0 src

-Let's decompose the configuration above.
-First, we define a `stick-table` that is meant to store IP addresses as keys.
+Let's decompose this configuration.
+First, we define a `stick-table` that stores IP addresses as keys.
 We define a maximum size for this table of 500,000 IPs, and we tell HAProxy to expire the records after 30 seconds.
 If the table gets filled, HAProxy will delete records following the LRU logic.